waldyrious/hash-my-pass/README.md

 The hash transformation doesn't allow anyone who has the final password to guess the master password.
-And since the hash is always the same, there's no need to store anything;
+And since the hash, by definition, always returns the same result for the same input, there's no need to store anything;
 it can simply be calculated on the fly every time it is used.
 As a javascript bookmarklet, it works on the client side,